 You have many choices when it comes to dining in St. Martin.
 There are several gourmet options like Auberge Gourmande or Sol y Luna, perfect for a romantic date night.
 For a more casual meal, check out a lolo, which is a traditional St. Martin-style bbq stand.

-In addition to the fresh seafood, be sure to try a johnny cake, which is a local fried bread speciality.
+In addition to the fresh seafood, be sure to try a johnny cake, which is a local fried bread specialty.
 On the Dutch side of the island, you should visit the Sunset Bar at Maho Beach.
-They have a fun air travel-themed menu because it’s the best place to watch the airplanes take off and land.
+They have a fun air travel-themed menu because it’s the best place to watch airplanes take off and land.
 It is one of those experiences that you can’t miss.

 With all these options, St. Martin is the best island for foodies, but don’t worry there are plenty of other attractions to entertain you!
 If you want to explore more, there are several exciting day trip options from St. Martin too.